 Lake Itasca Facts

 - The deceptively simple term of Lake Itasca serves as the most frequently used common name for this lesser-known marvel of Nature.
 That’s the english language appellation for the lake, though.
-Ancient Indigenous Peoples of the region had other names for it.
+The ancient Indigenous Peoples of the region had several other names for it.

-- The local Ojibwe People, along with other native groups, long knew of its existence, of course.
+- The local Ojibwe People, along with other native groups, long knew of the existenceof this marvel og geology, of course.
 The name they applied to the remarkably beautiful lake was Omashkoozo-zaaga’igan.
-Loosely translated into english the moniker meant Elk Lake.
+Loosely translated into english the lengthy moniker meant Elk Lake.

-- Among non-native individuals, historians aren’t completely certain who spotted it first.
-Though opinions vary, the majority of experts believe that fur trader William Morrison holds that distinction.
-He sighted it sometime between 1803 and 1804.
+- Among non-native individuals, historians aren’t completely certain who spotted the stunning lake first.
+Though opinions vary widely, the majority of experts believe that fur trader William Morrison holds that distinction.
+He sighted it sometime between the years 1803 and 1804.

-- No matter who saw it first, or when, the formation holds a surprising importance in the region in which it lies.
+- No matter who saw it first, or when that sighting occurred, the formation holds a surprising importance in the region in which it lies.
 That’s because, despite its unassuming appearance, it technically qualifies as the source of the headwaters of the mighty Mississippi River itself!

-- Its beauty and importance earns the stunning Lake Itasca its own appreciation.
-It now serves as the central feature of the aptly-named Itasca State park.
-This fortunately provides it with a certain amount of protection from the depredations of man.
+- Its beauty and importance justifiably earns the stunning Lake Itasca its own appreciation.
+It now serves as the central feature of the aptly-named Itasca State Park.
+This fortunately provides the formation with a certain amount of protection from the depredations of man.

 Related Articles